Playwright Annotations

 });

-Currents displays the annotations for recorded tests:
+Currents shows the annotations for the test:

-Test Owner Annotation
+Annotation: Test Owner

 While Currents displays all the annotations related to a test, some annotation have a special meaning, for example - test owner.